 In addition to restoring the most recent file, backup allows access to older, past versions of files.
 Older versions of files allow recovery from data loss that occurred in the past, but is noticed in the present.
 A cryptolocker ransomware-type infection is a good example in that the latest backups may be of infected files and a restore is required from before the infection.
 It’s also very easy to bring up a monthly report in Word and select “Save” instead of “Save As”, overwriting the original document.
 Without keeping copies of past versions, we could potentially lose valuable data.

 Some organizations are mandated by law to keep copies of their older data as well.
 Think medical providers who need to keep past patient data for years.

-Backup data can be current data used for DR, but it’s also the past versions of data and being able to reproduce data as it was back to a certain point in time can be of enormous value.
+Backup data can be current data used for DR, but it’s also the past versions of data, and being able to reproduce data as it was back to a certain point in time can be of enormous value.

 Business Continuity is generally defined as the process by which an organization can continue essential business functions despite a disaster.
-A comprehensive business continuity plan is far more than just restoring servers and data, and often includes things that are not IT related at all.
+A comprehensive business continuity plan is far more than just restoring servers and data, and often includes things that are not IT-related at all.

 The business operation needs of every organization can be different.
-Some business are highly dependent on phone service to take calls from customers for instance, while some businesses require specialized equipment that is not easily replaced, or replaced quickly.
+Some businesses are highly dependent on phone service to take calls from customers for instance, while some businesses require specialized equipment that is not easily replaced, or replaced quickly.
 Who are the critical employees and what functions do they perform?
 Where will employees work if the office is unavailable?
 There are many, many questions to ask in order to create an effective business continuity plan, and data recovery is only one of many areas of concern.

 Interested in learning how Managecast can help your business with its cloud backup and disaster recovery solutions?
 Fill out this form for more information!